nf-core/website/markdown/usage/configuration.md

 # Introduction

 One of the strongest features of Nextflow is that it can run on virtually any computational infrastructure.
-It has built-in support for HPC execution schedulers such as Slurm, SGE, PBS, LSF and more as well as cloud compute infrastructure such as AWS Batch and Google Cloud.
+It has built-in support for HPC execution schedulers such as [Slurm](https://slurm.schedmd.com/quickstart.html), [SGE](https://docs.oracle.com/cd/E19680-01/html/821-1541/ciagcgha.html#scrolltoc), [PBS](https://www.openpbs.org/), [LSF](https://www.ibm.com/support/knowledgecenter/en/SSWRJV_10.1.0/lsf_welcome/lsf_welcome.html) and more as well as cloud compute infrastructure such as [AWS Batch](https://aws.amazon.com/batch/) and [Google Cloud](https://cloud.google.com/).

+Nextflow also supports container engines such as [Docker](https://www.docker.com/), [Singularity](https://sylabs.io/), [Podman](https://podman.io/), as well as the [Conda](https://docs.conda.io/en/latest/) package management system to deploy the pipelines.

-In order to get nf-core pipelines to run properly on your system, you will need to configure Nextflow so that it knows how best to run your analysis jobs.
+In order to get nf-core pipelines to run properly on your system, you will need to install one of the aforementioned software (See [Installation](https://nf-co.re/usage/installation) page) and configure Nextflow so that it knows how best to run your analysis jobs.

 # Different config locations

 **You do not need to edit the pipeline code to configure nf-core pipelines.**
 If you edit the pipeline defaults then you cannot update to more recent versions of the pipeline without overwriting your changes.
 You also run the risk of moving away from the canonical pipeline and losing reproducibility.

-Pipelines have configuration "profiles" that can be enabled with the command line flag `-profile`.
-Multiple profiles can be specified in a comma-separated list.
-Alternatively, you can create your own configuration files and supply these to the pipeline when running.

 There are three main types of pipeline configuration that you can use: